 The thief cometh not, but for to steal, and to kill, and to destroy: I am come that they might have life, and that they might have it more abundantly.John 10:10 (KJV)

 I am that bread of life.John 6:48 (KJV)

-Here we see that the “life” in Jesus is the guiding light that is necessary to lead men to the Father.
-Again, I stress, this is not merely being physically alive, but rather something much more substantial.
+Here we see that the “life” in Jesus is the guiding light necessary to lead men to the Father.
+Again, I stress that this is not merely physical life but something more substantial.
 Jesus came to lead men to the Father (He is the only one that can do this), and then the Father gives them life.

 For as in Adam all die, even so in Christ shall all be made alive.1 Corinthians 15:22 (KJV)

 11. And this is the record, that God hath given to us eternal life, and this life is in his Son.1 John 5:11-12 (KJV)

 12. He that hath the Son hath life; and he that hath not the Son of God hath not life.